-If Lock the taskbar has a check mark next to it, tap or click Lock the taskbar.
+If Lock the taskbar has a tick next to it, tap or click Lock the taskbar.

-To lock the taskbar into place, press and hold or right-click an empty space on the taskbar, and then tap or click Lock the taskbar so that the check mark appears.
+To lock the taskbar into place, press and hold or right-click an empty space on the taskbar, then tap or click Lock the taskbar so that the tick appears.

 To show the taskbar in a Windows Store app, move your mouse pointer past the edge of the screen where the taskbar is located.

-To change the order of app buttons on the taskbar, drag a button from its current position to a different one.
+To change the order of application buttons on the taskbar, drag a button from its current position to a different one.
 You can rearrange them as often as you like.

-All open files from the same app are always grouped together, even if you didn’t open them one after the other.
-This is so you can see all of the previews for that app at the same time.
+All open files from the same application are always grouped together, even if you didn’t open them one after the other.
+This is so you can see all the previews for that application at the same time.

 Open Taskbar and Navigation properties by swiping in from the right edge of the screen, tapping Search (or if you're using a mouse, pointing to the upper-right corner of the screen, moving the mouse pointer down, and then clicking Search), entering Taskbar in the search box, and then tapping or clicking Taskbar and Navigation in the results.